studylab1/SAMR-Enum-Lab/Tools_Comparison_Summary.md

 The following criteria were used to evaluate each tool's SAMR enumeration capabilities:

 - **OpNum Coverage**: Lists supported SAMR operation numbers.
-- **Multi-forest Support**: Indicates if the tool can perform enumeration across domains within a forest trust.
+- **Cross-forest Support**: Indicates if the tool can perform enumeration across domains within a forest trust.
 - **Permissions Compliance**: Specifies the default access permissions required by each tool.
 - **Error Handling**: Describes the tool’s ability to handle restricted permissions or errors.
 - **Authentication Methods**: Details whether NTLM, Kerberos, or both protocols are supported.